walterbender/Syllabi/biomimicry.md

 * CAD files,
 * assembly instructions,
 * market cost,
-* Bill of Materials (BOM), and
+* bill of materials (BOM), and
 * multi-view orthographic layouts.

-Industrial Design will be defined for all components: refined product graphics and product-name placement as required for the development of a consistent interface and interaction with the product line Color, Materials and Finishes/Texture (CMF) document specifications.
+Industrial Design will be defined for all components: refined product graphics and product-name placement as required for the development of a consistent interface and interaction with the product line color, materials and finishes/texture (CMF) document specifications.

 <a name="WEEK12">
 12. AESTHETIC MODELS